abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Due to this law, types cannot contain themselves, so Russell's paradox, is entirely avoided.

-The law may sound weird e.g. because a term can only belong to one type, in type theory, the natural number 1 is denoted as $1: \mathbb{N}$) and it is an entirely separate object from the integer 1 (denoted or $1: \mathbb{Z}$)
+The law may sound weird e.g. because a term can only belong to one type, in type theory, the natural number 1 is denoted as $1: \mathbb{N}$ and it is an entirely separate object from the integer 1 (denoted as $1: \mathbb{Z}$)

 ![A set and a subset](../06_type/int_nat_type.svg)

-It only starts to make some sense once we realize that we can always convert the more general version of the value to the more specific one, using the image function that we learned about in the first chapter.
+It only starts to make some sense once we realize that we can always convert one version of the value to the other, using the image function that we learned about in the first chapter.

 ![A set and a subset](../06_type/int_nat_type_function.svg)